 - Antibiotics: Although they get rid of harmful bacteria, they can also kill off the good bacteria that help keep your vagina acidic.

 There are a few key signs that your vaginal pH is off.
-If you notice any of the following signs, it could indicate an imbalance in your vaginal pH:
+If you notice any of the following signs, it could be helpful to take a pH test:

-- Bad odor: While it's normal for your vagina and discharge to have a mild odor, any sudden or noticeable changes in vaginal odor could indicate a pH imbalance.
-Foul, rotten, or fishy-smelling discharge can be a symptom of bacterial vaginosis (BV) or a sexually transmitted infection like trichomoniasis.
+- Unpleasant odor: While it's normal for your vagina and discharge to have a mild odor, any sudden or noticeable changes in vaginal odor could indicate a pH imbalance.
+Foul, rotten, or fishy-smelling discharge can be a symptom of bacterial vaginosis or a sexually transmitted infection like trichomoniasis.

 - Unusual vaginal discharge: Any changes in the color, consistency, smell, and quantity of vaginal discharge could mean your vaginal pH is off.
 Grey, watery discharge that has a fishy smell could be a sign of BV or trichomoniasis, while white, thick, and clumpy discharge could be a sign of a yeast infection or chlamydia.
 See your healthcare provider if you're experiencing unusual vaginal discharge.